material-admin/doc-material-components/article-component-template.md

 >   </detalis>

 ### \[Component section\]
 Divide the component API into categories according to its TOC on its corresponsoding material.io/components page.
 Following a similar outline will help cross-link the pages between the design documents and the developer pages.
+You can skip **Theming** and **Specs** sections unless the component APIs deal specifically with either.

 For example [buttons](material.io/components/buttons/) is divided into the following 3rd tier sections: